jovalle/.jsh/README.md

 Using [JetBrainsMono](https://www.jetbrains.com/lp/mono/) with [FiraCode](https://github.com/tonsky/FiraCode) and [Meslo](https://github.com/andreberg/Meslo-Font) as backups.

 Installation should procure the fonts automatically but you may need to restart your app(s).

+## ⚠️ Important Note

+This repository may contain hardcoded references to my username (`jay`) and system paths in various configuration files.
+If you're forking or using this repository, you may need to:

+- Update usernames in `.taskfiles/` (especially the WindowW taskfile)
+- Adjust paths in configuration files (Firefox, VS Code, etc.)
+- Review and modify any platform-specific settings

+Please search for `jay` and `/home/jay/` or `C:\Users\jay\` and update accordingly for your environment.

 ## 📲 Install